History of the Taliban: Treatment of women

 A member of the Taliban's religious police beating a woman in Kabul on 26 August 2001.
 The footage was filmed by RAWA.

 Women in particular were targets of the Taliban's restrictions.
 They were prohibited from working; from wearing clothing regarded as "stimulating and attractive," including the "Iranian chador," (viewed as insufficiently complete in its covering); from taking a taxi without a "close male relative" (mahram); washing clothes in streams; or having their measurements taken by tailors.

 Employment of women was restricted to the medical sector because male medical personnel were not allowed to examine women.
 One result of the Taliban's ban on employment of women was the closing down of many primary schools, in places such as Kabul, not only for girls but for boys too, because almost all the teachers there were women.

-Women were also not permitted to attend co-educational schools; in practice, this prevented the vast majority of young women and girls in Afghanistan from receiving even a primary education.

-Women were made to wear the burqa, a traditional dress covering the entire body, with a small screen covering the face through which the wearer could see.
+Women were made to wear the burqa, a traditional Pashtun dress covering the entire body, with a small screen covering the face through which the wearer could see.
 Taliban restrictions became more severe after they took control of the capital.
 In February 1998, religious police forced all women off the streets of Kabul and issued new regulations ordering "householders to blacken their windows, so women would not be visible from the outside."
 Home schools for girls, which had been allowed to continue, were forbidden.
 In June 1998, the Taliban stopped all women from attending general hospitals, leaving the use of one all-women hospital in Kabul.
 There were many reports of Muslim women being beaten by the Taliban for violating the Taliban interpretation of the Sharia.